-- (b) the reprographic reproduction, for face-toface teaching in educational institutions, the activities of which do not serve direct or indirect commercial gain, of published articles, other short works or short extracts of works, to the extent justified by the purpose, provided that- - (i) the reproduction of any particular work is an isolated act occurring, if repeated, on separate and unrelated occasions; - (ii) no more than a single copy for each pupil or student and the teacher is made; and - (iii) there is no collective license available, (that is, offered by a collective administration organization, of which the educational institution is or should be aware), under which such reproduction can be made.
+(b) the reprographic reproduction, for face-to-face teaching in educational institutions the activities of which do not serve direct or indirect commercial gain, of published articles, short works or short extracts from works, to the extent justified by the purpose, provided that-

+(i) the act of reproduction is an isolated one occurring, if repeated, on separate and unrelated occasions; and

+(ii) there is no collective licence available (that is, offered by a collective administration organization of which the educational institution is or should be aware) under which such reproduction can be made

-(2) The source of the work and the name of the author shall be indicated as far as practicable on all copies made under subsection (1) or otherwise in reasonable connection with the work.
+(2) The source of the work reproduced and the name of the author shall be indicated as far as practicable on all copies made under subsection (1).

-Reproduction by libraries and archives.
-12. Any library or archive whose activities do not serve direct or indirect gain may, without the authorization of the author or other owner of copyright, make a single copy of a work-
+Reprographic reproduction by libraries and archives

+12. Notwithstanding the provisions of section 8(1)(a), any library or archive whose activities do not serve direct or indirect commercial gain may, without the authorization of the owner of copyright, make a single copy of the work by reprographic reproduction-

-- (a) by reprographic reproduction where the work reproduced is a published article, other short work or short extract of a work, and where the purpose of the reproduction is to satisfy the request of a person, provided that- - (i) the library or archive is satisfied that the copy will be used solely for the purpose of study, scholarship or private research; - (ii) the reproduction of any particular work is an isolated case occurring, if repeated, on separate and unrelated occasions; and - (iii) there is no collective license available offered by a collective administration organization under which such copies can be made; - (b) where the copy is made in order to preserve and, if necessary replace a copy, or to replace a copy which has been lost, destroyed or rendered unusable in the permanent collection of another similar library or archive, provided that it is impossible to obtain such a copy under reasonable conditions, and provided further that the reproduction of any particular work is an isolated case occurring, if repeated, on separate and unrelated occasions.
+(a) where the work reproduced is a published article, other short work or short extract of a work, and where the purpose of the reproduction is to satisfy the request of a natural person, provided that-

+(i) the library or archive is satisfied that the copy will be used solely for the purpose of study, scholarship or private research;

+(ii) the act of reproduction is an isolated case occurring, if repeated, on separate and unrelated occasions; and

+(iii) there is no collective licence available (that is, offered by a collective administration organization of which the library or archive is or should be aware) under which such copies can be made; or

+(b) where the copy is made in order to preserve and, if necessary replace a copy, or to replace a copy which has been lost, destroyed or rendered unusable in the permanent collection of another similar library or archive, provided that it is impossible to obtain such a copy under reasonable conditions, and provided further that the act of reprographic reproduction is an isolated case occurring, if repeated, on separate and unrelated occasions.